apiaryio/apiaryio.github.com/_posts/2019-01-31-What-you-need-from-your-CI.md

 ## What do you need from your CIE?

-In my point of view these are the most important features of a CIE:
+In my point of view, these are the most important features of a CIE:

 1. Speed
 2. Reliability